 Use it or lose it.
 Article V opponents believe America is too corrupt to be trusted with a Convention of the States.
-They believe We The People fulfilled Ben Franklin’s fears and are no longer fit for self-government, which if true, means we don’t have any business voting either.
+They believe We The People fulfilled Ben Franklin’s fears and are no longer fit for self-government.
+If true, it also means we don’t have any business voting.
 Nonsense.

 Thanks to our collective failure to demand Article V Conventions of the States when necessary, We The People slowly, over decades, relinquished our sovereign authority to Scotus.